Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Install.md

 > [!TIP]
-> Your fan curves can be set in the app rog control centre
+> + Your fan curves can be set in the app rog control centre
+>   Your power profile can be changed by holding down the left command key(Steammenu) your leds will flash a colour when the profile has been set
+>   + Blue = quiet
+>   + Green = balanced
+>   + Red = turbo

 >[!TIP]